-the anthropocene is a proposed epoch that begins with an increase in the significance of human influence on the geology and the ecosystem of the planet earth. this work focuses on the anthropocene, emphasizing the important role of technology in that era. by dealing with different modes of recording information and technological artefacts from the close past and present, the i want to create loose connections between different anthropocenic symptoms. the work is realised as a collection of found and discarded objects, obsolete technologies and tools, digital glitches in video and sattelite images. i am interested in the impurity in it’s every sense, impurity of pollution, impurity of image transmission, impurity of the way the work is presented, and finally the impurity in the relations between the elements of the installation that generates new meaning.
+the anthropocene is a proposed epoch that begins with an increase in the significance of human influence on the geology and the ecosystem of the planet earth. this series focuses on the anthropocene, emphasizing the important role of technology in that era. by dealing with different modes of recording information and technological artefacts from the close past and present, i want to create loose connections between different anthropocenic symptoms. the work is realised as a collection of found and discarded objects, obsolete technologies and tools, digital glitches in video and sattelite images. i am interested in the impurity in it’s every sense, impurity of pollution, impurity of image transmission, impurity of the way the work is presented, and finally the impurity in the relations between the elements of the installation that generates new meaning.

 photos of the installation (documented at gallery miroslav kraljević, 2019)